 Living a nightmare with Poly Implant Prothèse (PIP) breast implants?

 4 years ago the PIP implant scandal broke and is still very much in the public eye.
-The Government set up an expert committee to investigate which included some of the UK’s most senior plastic surgeons as well as a founding Director of MyBreast*, Mr Simon Withey. *(MyBreast Surgeons are all members of BAAPS and/or BAPRAS and have only ever used the highest quality implants, steering well away from inferior products including PIP.)
+The Government set up an expert committee to investigate which included some of the UK’s most senior plastic surgeons as well as a founding Director of MyBreast*, Mr Simon Withey. *(MyBreast Surgeons are all highly qualified experts and have only ever used the highest quality implants, steering well away from inferior products including PIP.)

 MyBreast surgeons strive to set an example of professionalism and safety in the cosmetic surgery industry and will never compromise on quality.
 They will often see patients who have had PIP implants, implanted at less honourable clinics in the UK and abroad who have not supported the Government’s and NHS’s recommendations for PIP implant aftercare and removal.